vuejs/vue-loader/docs/en/configurations/advanced.md

 # Advanced Loader Configuration

-Sometimes the you may want to:
+Sometimes you may want to:

 1. Apply a custom loader string to a language instead of letting `vue-loader` infer it;